A Benchmarking Study of Vision-Based Robotic Grasping Algorithms: A Comparative Analysis: The Algorithms

-We evaluated two learning-based algorithms, i.e. GG-CNN \cite{bib7} and ResNet \cite{bib8}; and two analytical algorithms in our benchmarking study.
-The implementation of the learning-based algorithms were directly adopted from the public repositories of the papers.
-The analytical algorithms are based on \cite{bib9}\cite{bib10}, which segments and utilizes the top surfaces of the objects, and \cite{bib11}, which adopts a mask-based approach to determine the grasp poses.
+The analytical algorithms are based on \cite{bib10}, which segments and utilizes the top surfaces of the objects, and \cite{bib11}, which adopts a mask-based approach to determine the grasp poses.
 The analytical approaches were developed in 2008 and 2011, when computational power was comparatively limited.
-In our work, we take advantage of today's improved computational resources and enhance the implementation of these algorithms as follows.
-The top surface-based algorithm \cite{bib9}\cite{bib10} extracts the point cloud corresponding to the object's top surface by applying distance filtering to the points along the table plane.
-Instead of using the original paper's ad-hoc grasp search approach, we apply a thorough grasp search on the filtered data.
-Firstly, we determine the concave hull of the top surface.
-Then, we calculate force/moment balance across densely sampled normals along the hull to identify the most stable grasping location.
-The mask-based algorithm \cite{bib11} relies on a convolution mask that is designed to search for geometric features on the object that closely resembles the gripper's structure.
-Multiple masks of different sizes and rotations are sampled and convoluted across the entire depth image and the segment with the best similarity score is chosen.
+Therefore, these methods choose to use some heuristics while searching for grasp candidates.
+In our work, we took advantage of today’s improved computational resources and enhanced the implementation of these algorithms (e.g., allowing the algorithms to exhaustively search grasps instead of using heuristics) to have a fair comparison with the performance of the data-driven algorithms.
+The overview of the top surface algorithm is depicted in Figure \ref{fig:top}.
+The top surface-based algorithm \cite{bib10}\cite{bib9} segments the point cloud of the object and distance-filters the top layer (e.g., 2 cm-thick region) of the resulting point cloud \cite{bib10}.
+This portion is projected to a 2D plane along the table normal, and a 2D force closure grasp is searched along its boundaries.
+Here, instead of using the original paper’s heuristic-based grasp search approach (which was designed to reduce the computational complexity), we apply a brute-force grasp search on the boundary data: First, we determine the concave hull of the top surface.
+We compute and fit an Elliptical Fourier Descriptor to the concave hull \cite{bib9}.
+Then, we sample points evenly along the fitted curve and calculate normals along the sampled points by double differentiation.
+Finally, we calculate force/moment balance \cite{bib24} across densely sampled normals to identify the most stable pair of normals as the candidate grasp.
+The overview of the mask-based algorithm is depicted in Fig. \ref{fig:top}.
+The mask-based algorithm \cite{bib11} relies on a scoring function that calculates spatial histograms on the sampled convolution masks.
+Similarly, we designed a weighted mask to search for geometric features on the object that closely resemble the gripper’s structure.
+The weights in the mask are distributed such that object segments that are located at the center of the grasp are rewarded, while those on the edges are penalized, as these positions correspond to the gripper finger locations.
+Multiple masks of different sizes and discretized rotations are sampled and convoluted across the entire depth image.
+Each mask in the convoluted image represents a similarity score, and the mask with the best similarity score is chosen as the candidate grasp.
 While the original algorithm does relatively sparse sampling and requires a grasp pose refinement step, we skip this step by applying dense sampling.
-In addition, we developed a benchmarking software designed to evaluate the performance of grasping algorithms, both in simulation and on real systems, based on the benchmarking procedure from \cite{bib3} (Fig.~\ref{fig:arch}).
-Our software is capable of automatically benchmarking and calculating scores in a simulation environment.
-In the real world experiments, the software streamlines the process and prompts the user to place the object in specific locations, after which the tool automatically initiates the grasping procedure.